-At the Red Hill Project significant progress has been made with the completion of an air core drilling program and the announcement of the maiden drilling results.
-Further, an Exploration Target has been defined.
-Using cut-off grades for reporting of 3% THM and 1% THM and ranging from 90 to 150 Mt of material @ 5.4% to 4.1% THM.
+HVY has previously communicated that an Exploration Target has been defined at Red Hill.
+Using cut-off grades for reporting of 3% THM and 1% THM and with total tonnes ranging from 90 to 150 Mt of material @ 5.4% to 4.1% THM.
 The Exploration Target also contains between 5 and 6 Mt of THM and 3.8 and 4.5 Mt of garnet.
+Following the establishment of the Exploration Target HVY has undertaken additional work to define further opportunities to increase and better define the resource with further drilling and modelling planned.
+This further phase of resource definition work has been developed and is anticipated to be undertaken over the next 12 to 18 months.